whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-22-can-rabbits-eat-celery.md

 ---
 title: "Can Rabbits Eat Celery?"
 permalink: /:categories/can-rabbits-eat-celery.html
 excerpt: "Wondering whether your pet rabbit can eat celery?
 What about the stalks or leaves?
-Read this post to find out if they are healthy and learn some great tips on how to feed them."
+Find out if celery is healthy for your bunny and learn some tips on how to feed it."
 date: 2018-03-22
 last_modified_at: 2018-03-22
 header: